 "The first Trump administration sparked waves of public activism and aggressive media coverage.
 This time, not so much.
 Trump returns to office with far more radical ambitions than he had in 2016, and much more coherent plans for achieving them.
 If you’re against gutting environmental regulations, bulk-firing public servants, doing away with Obamacare or instituting mass deportations, public fury is a way to push back — or at least stiffen the spines of Democrats who might collaborate with the administration.
 The left will have to wait for actual presidential deeds to drive the backlash.
 For better or worse, those will happen soon enough.

 Federal worker unions sue to block Trump’s effort to strip them of bargaining rights.
-(NY Times, 4-4-25) The complaint, filed late Thursday night in federal court in Oakland, Calif., is the latest development in the unions’ escalating battle with the administration over its attempts to slash the federal work force and roll back the protections afforded to the civil service employees.
+(NY Times, 4-4-25) The complaint, filed late one night in federal court in Oakland, Calif., is the latest development in the unions’ escalating battle with the administration over its attempts to slash the federal work force and roll back the protections afforded to the civil service employees.
 Unions representing government workers have repeatedly sued over the efforts to cut jobs and dismantle offices and agencies, winning at least temporary reprieves in some of those cases.

 The shame of Columbia University (Robert Reich, 3-21-25)